A highly connected, mobile society like ours needs plenty of juice.

-Luckily, there are places to charge a smartphone at home, work and school – even the local coffee shop has a handy outlet to charge up our gadgets.
+Not surprisingly, there are plenty of places to plug in and get charged at home, work and school – even the local coffee shop has a handy outlet to juice up our mobile gadgets.

 Now, the good ol’ park bench is joining the digital age.
 That place to just sit for a spell is actually a solar-powered, multi-function piece of smart furniture.